-In 2018 new Department for Education guidance was issued on sexual violence and harassment, as a new section within Keeping Children Safe in Education and also a document in its own right.
-It would be useful for all staff to be aware of the DfE guidance: paragraphs 45-49 cover the immediate response to a report and confidentiality which is highly relevant for all staff; the case studies section provides a helpful overview of some of the issues which may arise.
+DfE guidance on sexual violence and harassment is referenced in Keeping Children Safe in Education and also a document in its own right.
+It would be useful for all staff to be aware of this guidance: paragraphs 45-49 cover the immediate response to a report and confidentiality which is highly relevant for all staff; the case studies section provides a helpful overview of some of the issues which may arise.